AmineZCS/constantine2-internship-hub/README.md

-# Laravel Sanctum
+# Constantine2  Internship  Hub [REST API]

-This is a Laravel Sanctum project.
+This is a Laravel REST API of an internship management system

 ## Installation